 common in IP, but these are probably no more frequent than in the general population without IP.
 The

 classical eye finding in IP is an abnormality in the growth of blood vessels in the inside of the eye (the

-birth and be followed by an ophthalmologist closely.
+examination immediately after birth and be followed by an ophthalmologist closely.
 Careful examination by

 IP Eye Exams are Medical Not Routine for insurance purposes.

 If an adult with IP eye abnormalities should become pregnant please discuss this with your current